GabeScott/standard-works-vault/General Conference/2007 April - Tabernacle Memories.md

 It has been nearly 44 years since that conference.
 Until the year 2000, when the Conference Center was dedicated, it was my privilege to deliver 101 general conference messages from the pulpit in this building, not including those given at general auxiliary conferences and other meetings held here.
 My remarks today bring the total to 102.
 I have had many spiritual experiences over the years as I have stood here.

-During the message I delivered at general conference in October 1975, I felt prompted to direct my remarks to a little girl with long, blonde hair, who was seated in the balcony of this building.
+During the message I delivered at general conference in October 1975, I felt prompted to direct my remarks to a little girl with long blonde hair who was seated in the balcony of this building.
 I called the attention of the audience to her and felt a freedom of expression which testified to me that this small girl needed the message I had in mind concerning the faith of another young lady.

 At the conclusion of the session, I returned to my office and found waiting for me a young child by the name of Misti White, together with her grandparents and an aunt.
 As I greeted them, I recognized Misti as the one in the balcony to whom I had directed my remarks.
 I learned that as her eighth birthday approached, she was in a quandary concerning whether or not to be baptized.
 She felt she would like to be baptized, and her grandparents, with whom she lived, wanted her to be baptized, but her less-active mother suggested she wait until she was 18 years of age to make the decision.
 Misti had told her grandparents, “If we go to conference in Salt Lake City, maybe Heavenly Father will let me know what I should do.”